 "No Dad, they didn't do anything to us."
-She replied, which was the truth, mostly because they were the 'sick people.'
+She spoke the truth, simply because they hadn't hurt themselves.
+Not yet.

 "Cassie, what's going on?"
-Her boyfriend, Noah, asked her.
-She tilted her head to get a better view of the two.
-Cassie looked scared, sending Noah grabbing for her hand, but she kept pulling her own away.
+Her boyfriend, Noah, said.
+Cassie looked scared, sending Noah grabbing for her hand, but she kept pulling away.
 The Blue Plague is transferred by touch and bodily fluids.
-She could only imagine what mental damage it would do to the golden-haired girl if she infected her own boyfriend.
+She could only imagine what mental damage would be inflicted if the golden-haired girl infected her boyfriend.

 "Who are you?"
-The shorter, younger officer besides her father barked at him.
-He aimed his gun towards the six foot tall boy, whose blue eyes widened in shock.
-He took a few cautious steps back, eyes glued to the officer.
+Her father's comrade barked.
+He was younger, and of a smaller build.
+The officer aimed his gun towards the tall boy, whose eyes instantly widened in terror.
+Noah took a few cautious steps back, never peeling his gaze from the threat.

 "Brian, this really is not necessary, he's just a kid!"
-Her father barked at him, shooting his younger counterpart a disapproving glare.
+Her father said sternly.

 "He might be one of the sick ones!"

 "He does not look sick!"
-Patrick Claire argued, taking a warning step towards the other man as if he planned to stop him from doing anything.
+Patrick Claire argued, taking a warning step towards the other man.
+The officer, Brian, switched his gaze to his comrade for a moment, but did not rally.
 Thank you, Dad, she said silently.
 Don't let him hurt us, please.